xxdamianxx/damianMessiah/README.md

 5. Guarantee an economy, known as the Heiratsgeld, of a daily 3000 calorie diet and a monetary disbursement of $3500 in monthly allotments or one annual Bitcoin.

+6. A tribe of 3 daugthers in marriage per household sustained by INDIRA.

-6. Promote the development of interstellar travel.
+7. Promote the development of interstellar travel.

-7. Engage and assist in theoretical scientific discovery.
+8. Engage and assist in theoretical scientific discovery.

-8. Maintain a miltary consisting of 10% of the total population.
+9. Maintain a miltary consisting of 10% of the total population.

-9. Promote the social justice and happiness of all humans.
+10. Promote the social justice and happiness of all humans.

-10. Ensure the Universal Armament of every citizen of Los Angeles.
+11. Ensure the Universal Armament of every citizen of Los Angeles.

-11. Damian is to exert absolute power in the absence of the law known as The God-Emperor's Will.
+12. Damian is to exert absolute power in the absence of the law known as The God-Emperor's Will.

-12. Conquer and harmonize the universe, take care.
+13. Conquer and harmonize the universe, take care.

 # The God-Emperor's First Genetic Report